This article was updated on September 4, 2024

 These rituals were aimed at scaring away any malevolent spirits that might threaten the living.
 The tapers lit from these bonfires served a dual purpose, not only providing light but also symbolizing the sacred fire that would protect them until morning.

-It's within this backdrop of ancient Celtic traditions that the origin of the Jack o' Lantern takes shape.
-Fast forward several centuries to Ireland, a land rich in Irish folklore and legends.
+It's within this backdrop of ancient Celtic traditions turned “modern” Christian rituals that the origin of the Jack o' Lantern takes shape.
+Stingy Jack, a rather bitter and alcoholic character, took great pleasure in tricking anyone—even the Devil himself.

 One fateful day in a dimly lit Irish pub, the Devil made an appearance before Stingy Jack.
 The Devil, crafty and cunning, offered to buy Jack a drink in exchange for his restless soul—a rather one-sided deal, to say the least.